 Even though you may not care about other bloggers’ popularity, you still need their help to attract people.
 If you are willing to share their articles, chances are they will do the same for you.
 Another advantage is that, if you network with them, you can generate links that are actually of great quality.
 Think about following them on Twitter, so you can comment on their posts on daily basis.
 If they consider your blog interesting enough, they could easily start doing the same for you!

 If you are an expert in any field, you should be a part of forums concerning your niche.
 There you can post any questions you have or useful feedback to your fellow members.
 Of course, if you are an active member, it can help you reach people interested in what you have to say or what you do, so they’ll start visiting your blog.
 Moreover, you can start following some of the members on Facebook, for example, and grow your network.
 Don’t stay within the blog domain all the time and think it would be enough for generating the traffic.

-Don’t fall in a trap and concentrate solely on developing your brand while forgetting about the search engines.
+Blog optimization for search engines Don’t fall in a trap and concentrate solely on developing your brand while forgetting about the search engines.
 Almost two-thirds of the traffic to a blog is achieved through search engines, so make sure that every blog post is optimized for them.
 Every article you post should contain keywords that you have previously researched.
 You should also use SEO plugins, which help you create appropriate SEO Titles and Meta Descriptions, as well as specific heading tags in your post.
 Last thing – interlink your posts, which will also cut on the bounce rate of your blog’s traffic.